formkit/auto-animate/README.md

 <img width="300" height="37" alt="AutoAnimate Logo" src="https://cdn.formk.it/web-assets/logo-auto-animate.svg" >

-# Add motion to your apps in a single line of code.
+# Add motion to your apps with a single line of code.

 AutoAnimate is a zero-config, drop-in animation utility that adds smooth transitions to your web app.
 You can use it with Vue, React, or any other JavaScript application.